andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 # Appendix

-TODO: @fig:regulation-burden shows that since the 1990s, there has been an almost uniform increase in NGO registration requirements in both democracies and autocracies as governments routinized and streamlined state-NGO relations.[^regime] Thus, in this paper we primarily analyze the impact of restrictive legislations on donor behavior.
+TODO: @fig:regulation-burden shows that since the 1990s, there has been an almost uniform increase in NGO registration requirements in both democracies and autocracies as governments routinized and streamlined state-NGO relations.[^regime] Thus, in this paper we primarily analyze the impact of restrictive laws on donor behavior.

 ![Proportion of countries with laws that require NGO registration and that impose additional burdens on the registration process](Output/fig-regulation-burden.pdf){#fig:regulation-burden}